juxtin/llm-from-scratch/README.md

 - Sections 4 and 5 of chapter 5, "Loading and saving model weights in PyTorch" and "Loading pretrained weights from OpenAI," are in [openai.ipynb](./openai.ipynb).
 - Chapter 6, "Fine-Tuning For Classification," is in [classifier.ipynb](./classifier.ipynb).
+- Chapter 7, "Fine-Tuning to Follow Instructions," is in [chat.ipynb](./chat.ipynb).

 # Current Status